Healthdirect Free Australian health advice you can count on.

 Key facts

-• An itchy anus, also known as pruritus ani is characterised by a constant urge to scratch the anus causing distress.
+• An itchy anus (bottom), also known as pruritus ani, is a constant urge to scratch your anus.

 What is an itchy anus?

-If you have an itchy anus, your scratching may trigger an ‘itch-scratch-itch’ cycle.
+If you have an itchy anus, your scratching may trigger an 'itch-scratch-itch' cycle.
 This is when you feel itchy, so you scratch to make it feel better.
-But scratching can actually cause more irritation and make it worse, which creates a cycle of itching and scratching.
+Scratching can cause more irritation, which creates a cycle of itching and scratching.

 What are symptoms of an itchy anus?